-Having discussed how both the Operating systems are unlike, below table enlists differences between LINUX and UNIX OS in a tabular format –
+Having discussed how both the Operating systems are unlike, below table enlists a detailed comparison of Linux vs Unix in a tabular format –